yungyuc/nsdhw_23au/project/yui0303/README.md

 ## Problem to Solve

-There a serverl steps to do to diagonalize a square matrix.
+There are several steps to do to diagonalize a square matrix.
 1. Calcualete the eigenvalues of the matrix.
 2. Find the corresponding eigenvectors of eigenvalues.
 3. Check whether a matrix is diagonalizable.